kch0p/kch0p/README.md

 ### Hey!
 I'm KC.
-Or Karate Chop.
-Whatever Works.
+I use they/he pronouns, and am currently studying at UC Berkeley.

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-0e76a8?style=flat-square&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/karatechop/)

 **Thanks for stopping by!
 Here's a little bit about me:**

-I'm currently a junior at UC Berkeley studying an interdisciplinary major combining Data Science, Legal Studies, and Info Tech.
-I love thinking about big data, user rights, and ethical tech.
-I have a background in media and adtech, and am currently building out my portfolio and experience with the hope of eventually working in green tech.
+I'ma junior, and am putting together an interdisciplinary dgree combining Data Science, Legal Studies, and Info Tech.
+I love thinking about big data, user rights, data in policing, and ethical data..
+I have a background in media and adtech, and am currently building out my portfolio in data science!

 **Current Projects/Interests**